 If you’re looking for things to do in Rotterdam, Netherlands, you’ve come to the right place!
 This lively city has something for everyone, from world-class museums and galleries to scenic parks and gardens, not to mention a thriving nightlife scene.

 And of course, let’s not forget Rotterdam’s famous harbor – one of the busiest in Europe.
-Rotterdam is a city packed with history, culture, and plenty of nightlife.
+Rotterdam is packed with history, culture, and plenty of nightlife.
 It’s also one of the most walkable cities in Europe.

 This tour is one of the most popular tours in the Netherlands.
 On this 3-hour bike tour you will visit all the highlights of Rotterdam with a local guide.
 You will see breathtaking skyline views, take beautiful pictures of the elegant Erasmus Bridge and experience the famous history of the Holland America Line.
 Your guide knows where to find the most beautiful views and best sunsets!